Tera-Shiraneko/monitor-control/Readme.md

 ---

 ## Console Command
-- Type `/8 blockabnormality` to enable or disable screen abnormalities.
+- Type `/8 block abnormal` to enable or disable screen effect abnormalities.
 Enabled by default.
-- Type `/8 blockcrystal` to enable or disable crystal refresh messages.
+- Type `/8 block crystal` to enable or disable crystal refresh messages.
 Enabled by default.
-- Type `/8 blockzoom` to enable or disable blocking of zoom scripts.
+- Type `/8 block zoom` to enable or disable blocking of zoom scripts.
 Enabled by default.
-- Type `/8 blockscene` to enable or disable blocking of cutscenes.
+- Type `/8 block scene` to enable or disable blocking of cutscenes.
 Enabled by default.
-- Type `/8 blockskill` to enable or disable skill refresh effects.
+- Type `/8 block skill` to enable or disable skill refresh effects.
 Enabled by default.
     - Should only be enabled with custom cooldown interface.

 ---

 ## Interface Command
-- Type `/8 blockconfig` to enable or disable the functions written above.
+- Type `/8 block config` to enable or disable the functions written above.

 ---